Welcome to NCBarBlog, the home of the North Carolina Bar Association’s blog community.

 Leadership is provided by the NCBA Board of Governors under the direction of a president who is elected to a one-year term.
-The NCBA is a 501(c)(6) trade organization; the NCBA’s closely held Foundation is a 501(c)(3) charitable organization.
-Jason Hensley serves as executive director of the NCBA.
+The NCBA is a 501(c)(6) trade organization; the N.C.
+Bar Foundation is a 501(c)(3) charitable organization closely held by the NCBA.
+Jason Hensley serves as executive director of the NCBA and NCBF.

 The NCBA was founded in 1899.

 How can I contact the N.C.
 Bar Center?

 The Bar Center is at 8000 Weston Parkway, Cary, NC 27513.
 Call us at 919.677.0561.